 LaGuardia Airport is not well connected to NYC by public transportation.
-There are a few buses that you can take but no train or subway service to Manhattan.
-You could save a little money by taking an NYC bus to Manhattan and then following my guide on how to get to Newark airport.
+There are a few buses that you can take but no direct train or subway service to Manhattan.
+You could save a little money by taking an NYC bus to Manhattan (get more details in my post about how to get from Lga to Manhattan) and then following my guide on how to get to Newark airport.
 This could be very time consuming.

 Taxi or Car Service

 Again, this is probably the fastest way, but it is expensive and probably not the best idea unless you are really short of time, or you’re prepared to pay for the convenience.If you decide to go with this option, book a car service online to save time waiting in the taxi line.
 Again, I recommend Carmel Car Service for this as booking online is easy and you can earn frequent flyer miles for the ride.
 Click here to book online with Carmel.